Happyculture/do-company-crawler/README.md

+INSTALLATION

+You need to use Casper.js to crawl the pages.
+Installation step: http://docs.casperjs.org/en/latest/installation.html

+USAGE

+To use the script just launch the script like that: casperjs crawler-do.js

 TODO:

 - Parse the companies services list
 - Send the data to a PHP for storage purpose
 - Automate the indexation every 2 weeks